MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

 ## Next steps

 The Azure ATP sensor is designed to have minimal impact on your domain controller resources and network activity.
-To create a performance assessment, see the [Plan capacity for Azure ATP](atp-capacity-planning.md).
+To create a performance assessment, see [Plan capacity for Azure ATP](atp-capacity-planning.md).

 ## Join the Community